 Our Research Databases are the most efficient way to identify articles (and sometimes other resource types as well) on a topic or by a particular author.
 The most important part of finding relevant articles is selecting the right database to search.
 (As an extreme example, searching an English literature database won't be useful if you are looking for articles on treating congestive heart failure.)

-If you are unsure of which database to use, a general purpose database such as the ones on this page may get you started, or use the search below to search some of most popular databases and library catalog.
-(Hint: Use the Peer Reviewed check box to limit to peer-reviewed articles).
+If you are unsure of which database to use, a general purpose database such as the ones on this page may get you started, or you can use the search below to search some of most popular databases and library catalog.
+(Hint: Use the Peer Reviewed checkbox to limit to peer-reviewed articles.)